Tu sei qui

 • Received several fellow travel and young investigator awards.
 Several invited lectures and oral presentations at international meetings and research/academic Institutions

-• Editorial Responsibilities for Neural Plasticity, Archives Italiennes de Biologie, Experimental Results and member of the Review Editorial Board of Frontiers in Cognitive Science
+• Editorial Responsibilities for Scientific Reports, Frontiers in Neurology, Neural Plasticity, Archives Italiennes de Biologie, Experimental Results and Frontiers in Cognitive Science

 Fields of Interest

-For many years, he has been conducting research in the fields of Cognitive Neuroscience and Psychophysiology, and, in particular, in the assessment of in vitro and in vivo behavioral, structural and functional correlates of physiological and pathological brain function.
+For many years, research protocols have been conducted in the fields of Cognitive Neuroscience and Psychophysiology, and, particularly, in the assessment of in vivo behavioral, structural and functional correlates of physiological and pathological brain function.

-• Neural correlates of visual, tactile and auditory perception and recognition in sighted and congenitally blind individuals; supramodal brain functional organization: sensory- independent object form perception, motion discrimination, spatial localization, action representation and semantic knowledge; cross-modal plasticity
+• Neural correlates of multimodal perception and recognition in sighted and sensory-deprived individuals (such as blind and deaf individuals).
+Supramodal brain functional organization: sensory-independent object form perception, motion discrimination, spatial localization, event representation and semantic knowledge.
+Cross-modal plastic reorganization following sensory-deprivation;

-• Action recognition and representation; behavioral and functional correlates of motor control
+• Action recognition and representation, behavioral and functional correlates of motor control, representation of the space for action;